Testing

 - BDD Testing: Write behavior-driven tests using

-package, you can ensure your web application delivers a reliable and optimized user experience.
+By combining Unit and E2E testing with the foundation-testing package, you can ensure that your web application delivers a reliable and optimized user experience.

 Examples

-Test Organisation
+Test organization

 You can unit-test specific logic by adding a test file alongside the source file.